dcrobertson01/picocms-theme-learn2/learn2/docs/index.md

 ---
-Title: Documentation for learn2
+Title: Docs
-Description: This is the documentation area
+Description: This is the Documentation section of the documentation.
+Author: Don Robertson
+Robots: noindex,nofollow
-Template: chapter
+Template: doc-index
 ---
-# %meta.title%

-%meta.description%

-content contet
+Welcome to the documentaion.
+These sample documents will cover installing PicoCMS templates and plug ins, and using the theme to write documentation.